2023 April 8 to 15

 Day 8: Homeward Bound

-Price includes: Lodging for 7 nights in double occupancy at Villa Cappelli (some rooms share a bathroom); Limited single rooms upon request if available; All breakfasts, 2 lunches and 5 dinners, including local wine or soft drinks for group dinners at the villa or in Terlizzi; Services of HE Travel Tour Director and Local bicycling guide from Puglia; Van support to get luggage (and tired riders!) to destination; Use of bike (hybrids if available); Regional map and detailed route instructions for primary routes on biking days; Transfer from designated flight into Bari on the first tour day, and back to Bari airport for a designated flight on departure day.
-(Transfers at other times are on your own for the 20-minute ride between the villa and the airport.); All HE Travel tours include complimentary Medical and Evacuation Insurance.
+Price includes: Lodging for 7 nights in double occupancy at Villa Cappelli (some rooms share a bathroom); Limited single rooms upon request if available; All breakfasts, 2 lunches, and 5 dinners, including local wine or soft drinks for group dinners at the villa or in Terlizzi; Services of a knowledgeable HE Travel tour host (with a minimum number of participants); and Local bicycling guide from Puglia; Van support to get luggage (and tired riders!) to destination; Use of a bike (hybrids if available); Regional map and detailed route instructions for primary routes on biking days; Transfer from designated flight into Bari on the first tour day, and back to Bari airport for a designated flight on departure day.
+(Transfers at other times are on your own for the 20-minute ride between the villa and the airport.); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Transportation to and from Bari, Italy; 2 Dinners and 4 lunches; Personal items such as souvenirs, snacks, faxes, telephone calls and alcohol other than at included dinners; Admissions not described as included in the itinerary; Gratuities for guides.
+Not included: Transportation to and from Bari, Italy; 2 Dinners and 4 lunches; Personal items such as souvenirs, snacks, faxes, telephone calls, and alcohol other than at included dinners; Admissions not described as included in the itinerary; Gratuities for guides and host.

 Optional Tour Choices: